Are you an independent Tutor?

 - offer you a couple of practice sessions and attend your first live webinar to deal with technical issues where possible (depending on your webinar software)

-We do all the above for free for your first diet.
-This involves us in hundreds of hours of work for each new tutor that launches.
+We do all the above for free for your first diet (as long as you launch within 6 months).
+This involves us in dozens of hours of work for each new tutor that launches.
 This limits the number of tutors we can launch at any one time, although as the site grows we hope to expand.

 We do not charge for advice on your training options, course configuration options, hardware needs and detailed delivery choices.
 We charge: